jshimkoski/component-library/docs/Tree.md

 ## Data Structure

-The TreeView component expects the data to be in the following format:
+The Tree component expects the data to be in the following format:

 ```js
 const items = [